 Welcome, Olivia!!
 You remind me of myself when I was looking for information on how to do all this 'raising-a-bilingual-child thing'.
 Good for you, being prepared for it before it all begins.
 If there's any way I can help with anything Spanish, let me know.
 Looking forward to hearing from you around the forum.

-Country (residing now): US Country (originally from): Spain Children, Ages: Girl, 16 months old Majority Language: English Minority Language(s): Spanish, German, and hopefully French some day!
+Posts: 42 Country (residing now): US Country (originally from): Spain Children, Ages: Girl, born in March 2016 Majority Language: English Minority Language(s): Spanish, German, and hopefully French some day!

 Hi Olivia!
 I think it's great idea to consider raising your future kids bilingual (that's my goal with my little one!).
 Having someone who spends time with the kids and talks to them in Spanish seems like a very good starting point to me.
 When they grow older, you could also try online chatting with other 'friends from the zoo,' or anyone you know that have kids the same age as yours (in case you don't know many Spanish-speaking people in your area), so it'd be like a 'play date' but in cyberspace.
 You might want to wait until they're a little bit older (I can't make my own daughter stay in front of the screen to speak to her cousins, aunt, uncles, and grandparents for more that 5 seconds, ha, ha; they all live in Spain), but I'm confident this will change in the future, and she'll be able to talk to them regularly.